esnet/iperf/_sources/invoking.rst.txt

                  can be used, i.e. 52, 064 and 0x34 all specify the same value.

           --dscp dscp
                  set  the  IP  DSCP  bits.
 Both numeric and symbolic values are accepted.
 Numeric values can be specified in decimal, octal  and hex  (see  --tos  above).
 To set both the DSCP bits and the ECN bits, use --tos.

           -L, --flowlabel n
                  set the IPv6 flow label (currently only supported on Linux)

           -X, --xbind name
                  Bind SCTP associations to  a  specific  subset  of  links  using sctp_bindx(3).
 The  --B  flag  will be ignored if this flag is specified.
 Normally SCTP will include the protocol addresses of all  active  links on the local host when setting up an associa- tion.
 Specifying at least one --X name will disable this  behav- iour.
 This flag must be specified for each link to be included in the association, and is supported for both iperf servers  and clients (the latter are supported by passing the first --X argu- ment to bind(2)).
 Hostnames are accepted as arguments  and  are resolved  using  getaddrinfo(3).
 If  the  --4 or --6 flags are specified, names which do not resolve to  addresses  within  the specified protocol family will be ignored.

           --nstreams n
                  Set number of SCTP streams.

           -Z, --zerocopy
                  Use  a  "zero copy" method of sending data, such as sendfile(2), instead of the usual write(2).

           -O, --omit n
-                 Omit the first n seconds of the test, to skip past the TCP slow- start period.
+                 Perform pre-test for N seconds and omit the pre-test statistics, to skip past the TCP slow-start period.

           -T, --title str
                  Prefix every output line with this string.

           --extra-data str
                  Specify  an  extra data string field to be included in JSON out- put.

           -C, --congestion algo
                  Set the congestion control algorithm (Linux and  FreeBSD  only).
                  An  older  --linux-congestion  synonym for this flag is accepted but is deprecated.

           --get-server-output
                  Get the output from the server.
 The output format is determined by the server (in particular, if the server was invoked with the --json flag, the output will be in  JSON  format,  otherwise  it will  be  in  human-readable format).
 If the client is run with --json, the server output is included in a JSON  object;  other- wise  it is appended at the bottom of the human-readable output.

           --udp-counters-64bit
                  Use 64-bit counters in UDP test packets.
 The use of this option can  help  prevent counter overflows during long or high-bitrate UDP tests.
 Both client and server need to be running  at  least version  3.1 for this option to work.
 It may become the default behavior at some point in the future.

           --repeating-payload
                  Use repeating pattern in payload, instead of random bytes.
 The same  payload  is  used  in iperf2 (ASCII '0..9' repeating).
 It might help to test and reveal problems in networking  gear  with hardware  compression (including some WiFi access points), where iperf2 and iperf3 perform differently,  just  based  on  payload entropy.

           --dont-fragment
                  Set  the IPv4 Don't Fragment (DF) bit on outgoing packets.
 Only applicable to tests doing UDP over IPv4.

           --username username
                  username to use for authentication to the iperf server (if built with OpenSSL support).
 The password will be prompted for inter- actively when the test is run.
 Note, the password  to  use  can also  be specified via the IPERF3_PASSWORD environment variable.
                  If this  variable  is  present,  the  password  prompt  will  be skipped.

           --rsa-public-key-path file
                  path  to  the RSA public key used to encrypt authentication cre- dentials (if built with OpenSSL support)

    EXAMPLES
       Authentication - RSA Keypair
           The authentication feature of iperf3 requires an  RSA  public  keypair.
           The  public  key is used to encrypt the authentication token containing the user credentials, while the private key  is  used  to  decrypt  the authentication  token.
 The private key must be in PEM format and addi- tionally must not have a password set.
 The public key must be  in  PEM format  and  use SubjectPrefixKeyInfo encoding.
 An example of a set of UNIX/Linux commands using OpenSSL to generate a  correctly-formed  key- pair follows:

                > openssl genrsa -des3 -out private.pem 2048